ares-b/blog/_posts/2021-12-25-spark-execution-engine.md

 toc: true
 show-post-image: false
 featured: hidden
+disclaimer: "This article is currently being written.
+Some parts may be incomplete or badly written."
 ---

 I think that we're all familiar with the Diagram below, if it's not your case, well, basically, it represents what Spark